icerpc/icerpc-docs/content/slice/encoding/user-defined-types.md

 - the discriminant value (0) on 1 byte
 - the radius on 4 bytes
 - the tag end marker on 1 byte

+If an enumerator in a compact enum has no fields, only the discriminant value is encoded, since there are no fields to encode.

 {% /slice2 %}